-Istanbul, the city between two continents, the crossroads of the ancient world, and one of modern civilisation’s largest cities.
+Istanbul, the city between two continents, the crossroads of the ancient world, and one of modern civilization’s largest cities.
 Known for its skyline dotted with glittering minarets, Istanbul attracts lovers of art, architecture, and history.
 Others visit for the bustling markets, the traditional hammams, and the vast array of food, arak, wine, and spices.
 No matter the reason, Istanbul captivates everyone.
 Its culture, so intertwined with its religion and its incredible history, shines through in the details found in even the tiniest corners of the smallest mosques.

 The most important thing I wanted to learn during my recent visit to Istanbul was the fundamentals of Islamic architecture.
 I also wanted to tour some of the important mosques.
 So I did a tour with Context Travel, a company whose tour focus is on small groups with guides (“docents”) who are educated in that particular field of study.
 The tour, Ottoman Architecture: Istanbul’s Magnificent Mosques, was the best way to deep dive into the unique cultural, architectural, and religious significance of these extraordinary buildings.